 The Provider and Pharmacy Directory lists the providers and pharmacies in the Aetna Better Health Premier Plan network.
 While you are a member of our plan, you must use network providers to get covered services.
-There are some exceptions when you first join our plan (refer to page 8).
+There are some exceptions when you first join our plan (refer to page 9).

-You can ask for a Provider and Pharmacy Directory by calling Member Services at 1-855-676-5772 (TTY: 711), 24 hours a day, 7 days a week.
+You can ask for a Provider and Pharmacy Directory (electronically or in hard copy form) by calling Member Services at 1-855-676-5772 (TTY: 711), 24 hours a day, 7 days a week.
+Requests for hard copy Provider and Pharmacy Directories will be mailed to you within three business days.
 You can also refer to the Provider and Pharmacy Directory at AetnaBetterHealth.com/Michigan or download it from this website.